mjul/rust-diesel-lab/README.md

 # Rust Diesel Lab
-Taking the Diesel ORM for a spin.
+Taking the Diesel ORM (object-relational mapper) for a spin.
+Specifically, database setup and migrations and using a SQLite database with Rust.

+## What is Diesel
-Diesel provides synchronous database access and mapping between Rust types and database relations.
+[Diesel](https://diesel.rs/) provides synchronous database access and mapping between Rust types and database relations.
 It has relatively small overhead in terms of code as just a few derive macros are needed.
-Diesel provides provides compile-time checking for the program to database mappings.
+Diesel provides compile-time checking for the program to database mappings.
 It also provides database migrations via SQL "up" and "down" scripts.

+## SeaORM, The Other Popular ORM
-Another frequently used ORM for Rust is SeaORM.
+Another frequently used ORM for Rust is [SeaORM](https://www.sea-ql.org/SeaORM/).
 Unlike Diesel, it is async and takes a more dynamic approach, checking the database and code correspondence at runtime instead of compile time.
-It appears require more code for the mappings than Diesel.
+It appears to require more code for the mappings than Diesel.
 Its migration model is an embedded Rust DSL rather than SQL, making the database migrations "more" portable across different database back-ends.